 Recording MIDI and Audio

-There are essentially two recording methods to use with your kit.
+There are two methods of recording you can use with these kits.

 Method 1: Combined Audio and MIDI.

 You can use the USB MIDI/Audio port separately, to record both a track of MIDI and a track of stereo audio at the same time.

 Here’s how it will typically look in a sequencing program.